Only available as a Combined Degree

-Unravel the role of religion in society with our course in religious studies.
+Explore the role of religion in society with our highly-regarded Religion course.
 Combine your degree with one of 10 other courses to prepare for your future.

 Religion spans history, influences cultures and plays a major role in shaping today’s political landscape.
 It’s a subject that remains in the news constantly – in contexts ranging from discussions about marriage and gender identity to concerns about immigration and terrorist attacks.
 With all this in mind, it has never been more important to explore the many facets of religion, and understand the term’s meaning in a range of cultural contexts.

 Studying Religion at the University of Stirling gives you a chance to do all this.
 You’ll explore how the meaning of “Religion” differs around the world, and take a positive approach to considering how the term might be re-interpreted.
 Our teaching team is dedicated to carrying out cutting-edge research into religion, and they feed their findings back into new books and papers – as well as your coursework.
 Through your studies, you’ll develop a keen analytical mind, as well as the valuable ability to understand other people’s point-of-view and understanding of the world.